Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 title = "OpenPGP Keys with Sequoia" slug = "open-pgp" weight = 60
+description = "Learn how to generate, export, and manage OpenPGP keys using Sequoia-PGP, with practical examples and key cryptography concepts explained."
 +++

 This article covers what the OpenPGP standard is and is not, and then goes into some examples on how to use it.